 Frequently Asked Questions

-How do you kill fleas on concrete?
+How do you kill fleas on the concrete floor?

 You can’t get rid of fleas that are on your concrete floor in the same way that you can get rid of fleas that are on your cat or dog!
-If you have fleas in your garage, you should get diatomaceous earth, or table salt, and then sprinkle it liberally over your concrete floor.
+If you have fleas in your garage, use your vacuum, or you should get diatomaceous earth, or table salt, and then sprinkle it liberally over your concrete floor.
 Be sure to also get it in any of the cracks in the concrete.

 These work because they are able to pierce the flea’s exoskeleton, which then causes it to dehydrate and die.